Structuring Collective Action with LLM-Guided Evolution: From Ill-Structured Problems to Executable Heuristics: Problem Formulation and Approach

 \section{Problem Formulation and Approach}

 The collective action setting is ill-structured at two coupled levels.
-At the \emph{agent level}, each agent $i\in\mathcal{N}$ observes a local state $S_{L,i}$, chooses $a_i\in\mathcal{A}_i$, and optimizes a local objective $U_{L,i}$, while the effect of $a_i$ on societal goals depends on unknown and evolving $a_{-i}$.
+At the \emph{agent level}, each agent $i\in\mathcal{N}$ observes a local state $S_{L,i}$ (e.g., their own resources, constraints, and immediate context), chooses an action $a_i\in\mathcal{A}_i$ (e.g., how much to extract, when to act, or where to intervene), and optimizes a local objective $U_{L,i}$ (e.g., profit, convenience, or personal cost).
+However, the effect of $a_i$ on societal goals depends on the unknown and evolving actions of others, $a_{-i}$.
 At the \emph{system level} (policymaker), inferring what agents currently do (baseline behavior), determining how to coordinate local choices so they aggregate into desired global patterns, and how to incentivize behavior under real-world constraints are themselves ill-structured problems.
-Here, we present this problem and our approach in the context of agricultural collective action, but the formulation and the ECHO-MIMIC pipeline apply broadly to other collective action domains (e.g., decentralized resource management).

-In our agricultural setting, $S_{L,i}$ consists of plot-level agro-ecological and economic features, such as crop types, yields, and prices.
-Actions $a_i$ are farm interventions: (i) \emph{margin intervention} (length, placement), and (ii) \emph{habitat conversion} (area, orientation).
-We focus on these two levers because they are common, farmer-controlled choices in ecological intensification that modulate on-farm services (pollination, pest control) and economic trade-offs with relatively low implementation friction \citep{kremen2020ecological}.
-At the landscape scale, their placement, length, area, and orientation directly reshape the habitat graph (patch areas and potential corridors), making them a compact yet expressive action basis for steering connectivity \citep{taylor1993connectivity}.
-We set the local objective $U_{L,i}$ to be net present value (NPV) under farm-specific constraints, whereas the global objective $U_G$ prioritizes landscape-scale ecological connectivity, measured by the \emph{Integral Index of Connectivity (IIC)}, an area-weighted graph metric computed on the habitat network \citep{pascual2006comparison}.
+We consider two domains: agricultural landscape management and carbon-aware EV charging coordination.